MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/admin-deployment-playbook.md

 Dynamics 365 Guides includes two client-side applications: the PC app (a Universal Windows Platform app), and the HoloLens app.
 Server-side data is stored in
 Dataverse within your customer tenant.

 - A **tenant** is a representation of an organization.
-It’s a dedicated instance of Azure Active Directory that an organization or app developer receives when the organization or app developer creates a relationship with Microsoft (like signing up for Azure, Microsoft Intune, or Microsoft 365).
+It’s a dedicated Azure Active Directory environment that an organization or app developer receives when the organization or app developer creates a relationship with Microsoft (like signing up for Azure, Microsoft Intune, or Microsoft 365).

 - A **Dataverse environment** is a segmented database that securely stores and manages data that’s used by business applications like Dynamics 365 Guides.
 Data in Dataverse is stored in a set of tables similar to how a table stores data in a database.
 Dynamics 365 Guides uses a [custom set of Dataverse tables to store data](https://docs.microsoft.com/dynamics365/mixed-reality/guides/developer-entity-reference).